 To me, the answer is as simple as it is obvious: We live in a multicultural world, so yes, of course, it matters!
 I usually respond with a counter question though: How would you have felt if there hadn’t been any white characters in your childhood books?

 All children deserve and need to see themselves reflected in the books they read.
-To say it with famous multicultural children’s book author Ezra Jack Keats: “My book would have him [a little black boy] there simply because he should have been there all along.”
+As famous children’s book author Ezra Jack Keats said: “My book would have him [a little black boy] there simply because he should have been there all along.”

 Having worked as a Social Worker for a Fostering Agency in the UK for many years, I have witnessed and first-hand dealt with the self-esteem issues children of colour experience growing up in white-dominated communities.